-Israel recovers bodies of three Gaza captives as it kills 29 Palestinians
+Israel recovers bodies of three Gaza captives as it kills 33 Palestinians

 Israeli forces continue to kill people across Gaza amid a food and fuel shortage, worsening the humanitarian crisis.

-Israeli forces say they have recovered the bodies of three captives held in the Gaza Strip since the Palestinian group Hamas’s 2023 attack, the military said.
+Israeli forces say they have recovered the bodies of three captives held in the Gaza Strip since Hamas’s 2023 attack, the military said, as its bombardment and attacks in the besieged enclave have killed more than 30 Palestinians, according to hospital officials.

 The military on Sunday said the bodies of Ofra Keidar, Yonatan Samerano, and soldier Shay Levinson were recovered from Gaza “in a special operation”.